akashsparsh17/Offensive-Linux-Privilege-Escalation/Unlisted_Sudo_PrivEsc_GTFOBins.md

+# Unlisted Sudo Privilege Escalation Binaries (Not on GTFOBins)

-This document contains a list of binaries that have sudo permissions but are not found on GTFOBins for privilege escalation.
-While GTFOBins provides a well-documented collection of sudo-exploitable binaries, new or lesser-known binaries with potential privilege escalation (PrivEsc) capabilities may not yet be listed.
+This document contains a list of binaries that have **sudo permissions** but are **not listed on GTFOBins** for privilege escalation.

+While **GTFOBins** provides a well-documented collection of sudo-exploitable binaries, new or lesser-known binaries with **potential privilege escalation (PrivEsc) capabilities** may not yet be listed.

+Each binary below is analyzed for privilege escalation techniques, exploitation steps, and possible mitigations.

+---

 ## `expect` - Sudo Privilege Escalation

 ### **Description**